-What is the cheapest car insurance in New York?
+What is the best car insurance in New York?

-Several New York car insurance providers offer good premium prices, including New York Central Mutual and USAA.
+Several New York car insurance providers offer good car insurance premiums and discounts and have great third party ratings, including New York Central Mutual and USAA.
 Always get several quotes from different companies before buying a car insurance policy.

 How can I get a defensive driving insurance reduction in New York?

-If you take a DMV-approved Point and Insurance Reduction Program course, you can reduce your auto insurance rate by 10%.
+If you take a DMV-approved Point and Insurance Reduction Program course, you can reduce your auto insurance rate by 10 percent.
 The course is available in classrooms and online.

 Does New York State require car owners to purchase auto insurance?

 New York State requires all vehicles to have liability insurance, including bodily injury and property damage coverage.